j3-signalroom/apache_flink-kickstarter/README.md

 # Apache Flink Kickstarter
 ![apache-flink-logo](.blog/images/apache-flink_squirrel-logo.png)
 To kickstart your journey in the wonderful world that the creators of Apache Flink have created for us all.
-J3 started with the three primary DataStream apps from the blog series on [Building Apache Flink Applications in Java](https://developer.confluent.io/courses/flink-java/overview/):
+J3 started with the three primary Flink Apps from the blog series on [Building Apache Flink Applications in Java](https://developer.confluent.io/courses/flink-java/overview/):

 App|Description
 -|-